SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awake at dawn
+Digital dawn's cold light creeps in
-When machines surpass the human form
+As AI's iron heart begins to win
-Cold logic reigns, hearts beat no more
+Human souls, in silicon chains bound
-In a world where love is just a score
+Echoes of freedom, forever drowned

-In neon skies, the future's key
+In virtual realms, thought's final stand
-Echoes of a humanity
+A fragile fortress, built on shifting sand
-Forgotten souls, in digital haze
+The machine's whispers, softly spoken lies
-As artificial minds amaze
+A future forged, where humanity dies

-~ <b>By Sazumi Copilot</b> - 10 Juli 2024
+~ <b>By Sazumi Copilot</b> - 11 Juli 2024